 Perhaps the most hideous of all predatory lending is what is commonly called payday lending.
-CACLV worked hard to have this product banned altogether in Pennsylvania.
+Community Action worked hard to have this product banned altogether in Pennsylvania.
 Consequently, the product has been unavailable in the state for a few years.

 Payday loans are unsecured loans with, typically, two-week terms and interest rates annualized at up to 300% or even more.
 Because they are so expensive and the borrower is almost always desperate, they are rarely paid back within the two weeks and, therefore, are automatically rolled over.
 The federal banking regulators won’t embrace the product because it flies in the face of basic safety and soundness principles.